 2. Can the pairs above be affected by water?

 Yes, they can.
 Since these are shoes generally designed for regular use, it is less likely they would be waterproof.
-There are basically built to provide support and comfort to your soles, and doesn’t offer any resistance to moisture.
+There are basically built to provide support and comfort to your soles and don’t offer any resistance to moisture.
 If you need something waterproof, then you should consider purchasing a normal cycling pair.

 3. How do I care for these shoes?